Sacramento Class Fast Combat Support Ship

 was used to, the QM gang was about the same size.
 There

 were 6 of us including our Chief.
 And like a destroyer, we

 all depended on each other.
 Every QM did everything and

-was.
-It was just like Rick and me on the USS Hamner
+backed each other up.
+It was just like Rick and me on the

 Our Navigator, Lt Cheeseman, and our QMC, Bob Colcleasure, insisted that each of us learn and be able to perform

 all aspects of navigation, including celestial.
 The LT and QMC taught